Pavel Filatyev: Occupation of Kherson

-Filatyev compared the Russian soldiers' looting in Kherson with "the paintings of the Sack of Rome by the barbarians".
+Filatyev compared the Russian soldiers' looting in Kherson with the painting of the "Sack of Rome by barbarians" by Karl Bryullov.
 He said he did not seek to justify his fellow soldiers' looting of valuables such as computers, but that he understood that such an item was worth more than a paratrooper's monthly salary, which he was waging his life for every day, criticising this as one of many ways in which the Russian Army "degraded" its servicemen.
 He admitted to stealing a hat, because "my balaclava was too cold".
 "Everyone was in a rush, looking for a place to sleep, and people were fighting for a place in the shower queue.
 I was disgusted by all this yet realised that I was part of it all."
 In an office building, Filatyev joined several Russian soldiers in drinking cold champagne and watching the news on a television: "The channel was in Ukrainian, I didn't understand half of it.
 All I understood there was that Russian troops were advancing from all directions, Odesa, Kharkiv, Kyiv were occupied, they began to show footage of broken buildings and injured women and children."